LuisSala/BoxHackDay/README.md

 10\.
 Repeat steps 5-9 for **sharedLink** function using **"[Your CloudFormation Stack name]-sharedLink"** as the function name on step 5.
 Your configuration review screen should look like this:
 ![Review](/Images/Box-Step10.png)

 11\.
-Navigate to the [API Gateway service in the AWS Management Console]( )https://console.aws.amazon.com/apigateway/home).
-Click into your "Zombie Workshop API Gateway" API.
+Navigate to the [API Gateway service in the AWS Management Console](https://console.aws.amazon.com/apigateway/home).
+Click into your **[stackname]-Zombie Workshop API Gateway API**.
 On the left Resources pane, click/highlight the "/zombie" resource so that it is selected.
-Then select the Actions button and choose Create Resource.
-For Resource Name.
-Click Create Resource to create your box API resource.
+Then select the Actions drop-down button and choose **Create Resource**.
+For Resource Name enter **box** (lowercase Then click **"Create Resource"**

 12\.
-For your newly created "/box" resource, highlight it, then click Actions and select Create Method to create the POST method for the /zombie/box resource.
+For your newly created "/box" resource, click on it, then click Actions and select Create Method to create the POST method for the /zombie/box resource.
 In the dropdown, select POST.
 Click the checkmark to create the POST method.
-On the Setup page, choose an Integration Type of Lambda Function, and select the region that you are working in for the region dropdown.
+On the Setup page, choose an Integration Type of **Lambda Function**, and select the region that you are working in (us-east-1) from the region dropdown.
 For the Lambda Function field, type "uploadFile" for the name of the Lambda Function.
-It should autofill your function name.
-Click Save and then OK to confirm.
+It should auto-complete your function name.
+Click **Save** and then **OK** to confirm.

 ![Upload file function](/Images/Box-Step12.png)